KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ### Number of Prior Boxses:
-The number of prior boxes is calculated as follow:
-For example for VGG as backbone, 6 feature maps from layers Conv4_3, Conv7, Conv8_2, Conv9_2, Conv10_2 and Conv11_2 are used.
+The number of prior boxes is calculated as follow.
+For VGG16 as backbone, 6 feature maps from layers Conv4_3, Conv7, Conv8_2, Conv9_2, Conv10_2 and Conv11_2 are used.
 At Conv4_3, feature map is of size 38×38×512.
-3×3 conv is applied.
-And there are 4 bounding boxes and each bounding box will have (classes + 4) outputs.
+There are 4 bounding boxes and each bounding box will have (classes + 4) outputs.
 Thus, at Conv4_3, the output is 38×38×4×(c+4).
 Suppose there are 20 object classes plus one background class, the output is 38×38×4×(21+4) = 144,400.
+Each prediction composes of a boundary box and 21 scores for each class (one extra class for no object), and we pick the highest score as the class for the bounded object.
+Conv4_3 makes a total of 38 × 38 × 4 predictions: four predictions per cell regardless of the depth of the feature maps.
+As expected, many predictions contain no object.
+SSD reserves a class “0” to indicate it has no objects.
+Each prediction includes a boundary box and 21 scores for 21 classes (one class for no object).
+Making multiple predictions containing boundary boxes and confidence scores is called multibox.

 In terms of number of bounding boxes, there are 38×38×4 = 5776 bounding boxes.
-Similarly for other conv layers:
+Therefore:
+- Conv4_3: 38×38×4 = 5776 boxes (4 boxes for each location)
 - Conv7: 19×19×6 = 2166 boxes (6 boxes for each location)
 - Conv8_2: 10×10×6 = 600 boxes (6 boxes for each location)
 - Conv9_2: 5×5×6 = 150 boxes (6 boxes for each location)